trosie3/Credit_Risk_Analysis/README.md

 The purpose of this analysis is find the best fit machine learning model to predit credit risk for those appying for loans.
 For this model the ideal outcome is a method that predicts high-risk well.
 Methods analyzed for best model: Over-sampling RandomOverSampler and SMOTE, Under-sampling ClusterCentroids, Combined-sampling methord SMOTEEENN, and ensemble methods of BalancedRandomForestClassifier and EasyEnsembleClassifier.

 ## Results:
-Model evualtion numbers by method:
+Model evaluation by method:
-- Random
+- RandomOverSampler

 ![image](https://github.com/trosie3/Credit_Risk_Analysis/blob/main/Resources/images/ros.png)